thirtytwobits/libcyphal/commons/README.md

 All commons sub-projects are provided under the same license as libuavcan.

-## dsdl_compiler
+## dsdl2cpp

-A DSDL-to-C++ transpiler written in Python and using [pyuavcan](https://github.com/UAVCAN/pyuavcan) for DSDL parsing.
+A DSDL-to-C++ transpiler written in Python and using [pydsdl](https://github.com/UAVCAN/pydsdl) for DSDL parsing.
 This is used by the libuavcan tests to generate DSDL for native unit tests and on-target testing.
-It can be integrated into projects using libuavcan that only need to generate C++ from DSDL.
+It can be integrated into projects that only need to generate C++ from DSDL.

 ## SocketCAN Platform Adapter